censorship-no-archive/ceno1/doc/errorConditions.md

 **Error code: 1200**

 In the case that the client cannot connect to the LCS, an error page should be displayed to the user with instructions about how to obtain and start the server.
-At the time the client starts up, it should send a ping request to the LCS to ensure it is available at that time.

 ### Malformed response from LCS